MrParosk/online_courses/fast_ai/dl_notes.md

-# Notes from the course “Deep Learning for Coders” (2018)
+# Notes from the course "Deep Learning for Coders" part 1 & 2 (2018)

 ## Lesson 2